Cincinnati: 20th century

 At the beginning of the 20th century, Cincinnati had a population of 325,902.
-The city completed many ambitious projects in the 20th century starting with the Ingalls Building which was completed in 1903.
-An early rejuvenation of downtown began into the 1920s and continued into the next decade with the construction of Cincinnati Union Terminal, the United States Courthouse and Post Office, the Cincinnati Subway, and the 49-story Carew Tower, which was the city's tallest building upon its completion.
-Cincinnati weathered the Great Depression better than most American cities of its size, largely due to a resurgence in river trade, which was less expensive than transporting goods by rail.
+The city completed many ambitious projects in the 20th century, starting with the Ingalls Building, which was completed in 1903.
+An early rejuvenation of downtown began into the 1920s and continued into the next decade with the construction of Cincinnati Union Terminal, the United States Courthouse and Post Office, and the Carew Tower, which was the city's tallest building upon its completion.
+A subway system was planned but abandoned fairly early in its delayed construction due to shortages caused by World War I, escalating costs, and the onset of the Great Depression.
+Cincinnati managed through the Depression better than most American cities of its size, largely due to a resurgence in river trade, which was less expensive than transporting goods by rail.
 The Ohio River flood of 1937 was one of the worst in the nation's history and destroyed many areas along the Ohio valley.
 Afterward the city built protective flood walls.

 After World War II, Cincinnati unveiled a master plan for urban renewal that resulted in modernization of the inner city.
 During the 1950s, Cincinnati's population peaked at 509,998.
-Since the 1950s, $250 million has been spent on improving neighborhoods, building clean and safe low- and moderate-income housing, providing jobs and stimulating economic growth.
-Predominantly white, working-class families who constituted the urban core during the European immigration boom in the 19th and early 20th centuries moved to newly constructed suburbs before and after World War II.
+Since the 1950s, $250 million has been spent on improving neighborhoods, building low- and moderate-income housing, providing jobs, and stimulating economic growth.
+Predominantly white, working-class families who constituted the urban core during the European immigration boom in the 19th and early 20th centuries quickly moved to newly constructed suburbs before and after World War II.
 Black people, fleeing the oppression of the Jim Crow South in hopes of better socioeconomic opportunity, had moved to these older city neighborhoods in their Great Migration to the industrial North.
 The downturn in industry in the late 20th century caused a loss of many jobs, leaving many people in poverty and homeless.

 The Avondale riot of 1967 followed years of police abuse and deteriorating living conditions in the poor black community of Avondale.
 The riots followed the disputed June 1967 conviction of Posteal Laskey Jr., accused of being the Cincinnati Strangler.
 Crowds filled the streets and threw bottles and firebombs at businesses.
 The Avondale riot of 1968 broke out after the assassination of civil rights leader Martin Luther King Jr. in April.
 A mob smashed store windows and looted the stores or burned the merchandise.
 One person died and 404 were arrested following the 1967 riot.
 Two people were killed, at least 220 injured and 260 arrested during the 1968 riot.
 Later in 1968, President Lyndon B. Johnson's Commission on Civil Disorders issued a report that blamed the riots on the poverty of the segregated neighborhoods in Cincinnati and the practice of police officers in "stopping Negroes on foot or in cars without obvious basis" and using loitering laws disproportionately against minorities.